 Formula Reference

-All EVM Formulas — PMP Exam Reference Sheet
+All EVM Formulas: PMP Exam Reference Sheet

 Every EVM formula in the exact format used on the PMP exam.
 Bookmark this page for quick reference during project reviews and exam prep.
+This is the same sheet I give my own students.

 MetricFormulaWhat It MeasuresHow to Read It